nejidevelops/Ramadhan-Mubarak/README.md

 ## By Newton Ombese

 ### About
 This is a project based on wishing all Muslims a happy and peaceful Mubarak.
-Much Love Brothers and Sisters and may Allah answer out your pleas
+Much Love Brothers and Sisters and may Allah answer out your pleas.

+REmember Me with a plate of Rice :(:(:(:(